psu-arts-arch-3/art-203/unit-1/lesson-1/exercise-1-self-portrait-site.md

 These platforms are often where untrained individuals turn when they need to create a website, and while I don't particularly recommend using them for professional work, it's good to know what's out there—and you never know when you'll need to bang out a site in a couple hours or recommend a tool to someone less experienced.

-Most of these platforms will let you host a site using a subdomain of the service \(such as: "[http://my-site-name.tumblr.com"\](http://my-site-name.tumblr.com"\)\), and many have premium options for unique URL's and advanced customization.
+Most of these platforms will let you host a site using a subdomain of the service \(such as: "http://my-site-name.tumblr.com"\), and many have premium options for unique URL's and advanced customization.
 The other big player in this field is Squarespace, which only offers paid plans, but is also built around a visual editor for building sites.

-### Objectives:
+### Objectives

-* Experiment with the free website creation tools.
+* Experiment with free visual web design tools.
 * Post a variety of content such as images, videos, and text.
-* Write engaging text that summarizes complex information.
+* Write engaging text for a public audience.

+### Instructions

-Make a Self Portrait website that introduces you to the class.
+Make a "Self Portrait" website that introduces you to the class.
 It would be nice to include a photo of yourself, but it's not required.
 Do include some text and images that provide a glimpse into what makes you the person you are.
 The site doesn't have to fit any particular theme; it's not a resume or portfolio—interpret the idea of a "self-portrait" however you like \(weirdness encouraged\).

 You might include: